dickson-ank/dickson-ank/README.md

-## Hi , Ankamah here, Great to see you.
+## Hi👋, Ankamah here, Great to see you.
 Have a wonderful time reviewing my works!